 In 1985, Madonna took on the stage and starred in her first film; Desperately Seeking Susan.
 This movie was a box-office hit and launched her film career.
 By then, Madonna’s fan base was teenage girls who idolized her style and persona.
 Teenage girls had adopted her trademark appearance from the film.

 With the release of “Papa Don’t Preach, Madonna again challenged taboo and controversial subjects.
 This song battled the pregnancy while not being married issue.
 Another song/video that caused much controversy for Madonna was the “Like A Prayer Video’.
 This video was banned by the Vatican due to portrayals of stigmata, sexuality and religious symbolism.
 This was definitely not the end by far.
 In 1990 The Blonde Ambition Tour depicted a highly theatrical show featuring both religious and sexual themes.
-This highly controversial show paved way for her “Truth or Dare” documentary of behind the scenes of the tour and her personal life.
+This highly controversial show paved the way for her “Truth or Dare” documentary of behind the scenes of the tour and her personal life.

-In the later part of her career, Madonna yet again pushed the envelope by releasing her “Justify My love” video.
+In the later part of her career, Madonna yet again pushed the envelope by releasing her “Justify My Love” video.
 This video introduced S&M, bondage, gay and lesbian acts.
-Although banned by MTV deemed too sexually explicit, it became the highest selling video of all time.
+Although banned by MTV deemed too sexually explicit, it became the highest-selling video of all time.

 About the Author:

 “Click here” to download all your favorite MP3 music and movies.